Coast guard: Turkey

-The Turkish Coast Guard of the Republic of Turkey (Sahil Güvenlik Komutanlığı) is a branch of the Turkish Armed Forces and was initially founded in 1859.
+The Coast Guard Command (CGC) of the Republic of Turkey (Sahil Güvenlik Komutanlığı) is a branch of the Turkish Armed Forces and was initially founded in 1859.
 During peacetime, it is under the command of the Ministry of Interior.
-However, during war or emergency time, it falls under the command of the Turkish Navy.
-On July 13, 1982, it was assigned to the Turkish Gendarmerie becoming both a military and a law enforcement service.
+However, during war or emergency time, it falls under the command of the Turkish Naval Forces.
+On July 13, 1982, it was assigned to the Gendarmerie General Command becoming both a military and a law enforcement service.
 Finally, the organization obtained its current form on January 1, 1985.

 The Coast Guard is responsible for enforcement of Turkish maritime law and controlling of the Republic of Turkey's coasts in the responsibility area.
 It is also the main search and rescue coordination authority for the Turkish coastal zone.
-The Coast Guard consists of four area commands, as the Black Sea, the Sea of Marmara and adjacent straits, the Aegean Sea, and the Mediterranean Sea.
+The CGC consists of four area commands, as the Black Sea, the Sea of Marmara and adjacent straits, the Aegean Sea, and the Mediterranean Sea.

-The Turkish Coast Guard maintains a fleet of coastal patrol ships and small craft, as well as helicopters and fixed-wing aircraft.
+The Coast Guard Command maintains a fleet of coastal patrol ships and small craft, as well as helicopters and fixed-wing aircraft.